karlkedrovsky/kedrovsky-hugo/content/resume.md

 ---

-I'm a highly motivated self starter focusing on building highly performant software delivery teams and technology engineering practices.
+I'm a highly motivated self starter focusing on building highly performant software delivery teams, technology engineering practices, and technical consulting.
 I have experience in personnel and technical management, programming, analysis, systems architecture, technical design, testing, training/mentoring, and project leadership.
 Most recently I've been focused on delivering solutions based on